 The manner in which referenda are held

-The submissions process on "The manner in which referenda are held" is now open.
+The submissions process on "The manner in which referenda are held" is now closed.

 Further information, including background material is available to read here.